The Large $N$ Limit of icMERA and Holography: Introduction and Results

 In order to sustain our calculation of entanglement entropy based on a Fisher metric-inspired definition of a bond dimension, we have obtained the entanglement entropy by means of a parallel computation based solely on the Gaussian nature of the icMERA wavefunctional in the basis of non-linearly deformed fields which the method is based on and the results for the half space entropy in a Gaussian cMERA \cite{Fernandez-Melgarejo:2021ymz}.

 As a result, our approach to address the question of the large $N$ and strong coupling in continuous tensor networks exhibits the natural emergence of a non-fluctuating smooth geometry description, which represents a crucial feature of the holographic duality.
 Namely, our holographic interpretation of the large $N$ limit of icMERA tensor networks imply that any two choices of the non-Gaussian part of the circuit generator yield results for the entanglement that differ only at subleading orders in $1/G_N$; that is to say, at the structure of the quantum corrections.
 Thus, in the large $N$ limit, the predictions for any two tensor networks corresponding to different icMERA schemes should converge up to subleading corrections.
-The fact that the large $N$ part of the entropy can always be related to the leading area term of the holographic calculation results thus very suggestive.
+The fact that the large $N$ part of the entropy can always be related to the leading area term of the holographic calculation is thus very suggestive.
 We remark here that we have only used tensor network \emph{technology} (\emph{i.e.}, quantum information properties of the boundary state) to derive holographic spatial geometries consistent with the structure of quantum entanglement in field theory.
-In other words, our icMERA analysis in the large $N$ limit shows, for the first time, that tensor networks can been used to describe continuous spatial geometries in terms of the structure of entanglement in QFT states.
+In other words, our icMERA analysis in the large $N$ and strong coupling limit shows, provides a detailed and concrete setting showing how continuous tensor networks can been used to describe dual spacetime geometries in terms of the structure of entanglement in QFT states.